vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/18-server-sent-events.md

 </style>

 <!--
-Getting close to the end now, I promise!

-Server-sent events are another one that FastEndpoints makes easy.
+Getting close to the end now, server-sent events are another one that FastEndpoints makes easy.

 So if we need any _live_ server-to-client communications, we can implement this pretty easily as well. [click]